Mečislovas Davainis-Silvestraitis: Cultural life in Vilnius

 When the Lithuanian press ban was lifted in 1904, Davainis-Silvestraitis moved to Vilnius in August 1904 and worked at the bookstore established by Petras Vileišis.
 He was considered for editors of Vilniaus žinios but was rejected due to his lack of education.
 Not finding a steady income in Vilnius, he moved to Saint Petersburg in December 1904 to work at the editorial office of Lietuvių laikraštis.
 There he was a witness to the Bloody Sunday that sparked the Russian Revolution of 1905.
 Davainis-Silvestraitis was dissatisfied with working conditions at Lietuvių laikraštis and returned to Vilnius in March 1905.
 He joined various Lithuanian societies active in the city and contributed articles to Viltis and Šaltinis.
 He was one of the organizers of the Great Seimas of Vilnius in December 1905.
 He was one of the four people to sign the controversial memorandum to Sergei Witte, Prime Minister of the Russian Empire.
 However, he refused to join the National Democrats Party (Tautiškoji demokratų partija) organized right after the Seimas by Jonas Basanavičius because of its anti-nobility platform and demands that land should be distributed to peasants.
 His position was misunderstood by other Lithuanian activists and he began distancing himself from the Lithuanian public life.

 With the help of Jonas Basanavičius, Davainis-Silvestraitis established and edited the Polish-language newspaper Litwa in July 1908 and ethnographic magazine Lud in 1912.
 These periodicals targeted Polish-Lithuanians (specifically, members of the Lithuanian nobility who spoke Polish but considered themselves to be Lithuanian) in hopes that they could be "returned" to their Lithuanian roots and would join the Lithuanian National Revival.
 However, the publications were not popular and Litwa was discontinued due to financial difficulties in May 1914.
 Davainis-Silvestraitis was increasingly rejected by the younger generation of Lithuanian activists.
+Davainis-Silvestraitis also served a three-month prison sentence for publishing an article urging to protect Lithuania from nihilistic influence from the East (i.e. Russia).

 During World War I, Davainis-Silvestraitis evacuated to Tambov.
 There he worked for the Lithuanian Society for the Relief of War Sufferers.
 He returned to Vilnius in August 1918.
 He received some financial assistance from the Council of Lithuania and briefly worked at the Central Library (predecessor of the Martynas Mažvydas National Library of Lithuania) in the short-lived Lithuanian SSR.
 Poland captured the city in April 1919 and Davainis-Silvestraitis died on 31 May 1919 at the hospital of the Lithuanian Sanitary Aid Society.
 He was buried in the Rasos Cemetery.
 His grave was neglected during the Soviet period.
 In 1987, a new traditional wood carving of Davainis-Silvestraitis holding a torch and an open issue of Aušra was unveiled at his gravesite.
 The sculpture was added to the Cultural Heritage Registry in 2000.